How to Develop a Job Description

 Job Descriptions Provide Clear Direction and Legal Protection

 Develop job descriptions to help you articulate the most important outcomes you need from an employee performing a particular job.
-Job descriptions are a communication tool to tell coworkers where their job leaves off and the job of another employee starts.
+Job descriptions are also a communication tool that tells coworkers of the employee where their job leaves off and the job of another employee starts.

-Your goal in hiring is to find the brightest, most competent, flexible, reliable, multifaceted employees you can find.
+Your goal in hiring is to find the brightest, most competent, flexible, reliable, multifaceted employees, you can find.
+For people who are considering joining your organization, the job description defines the parameters of the position for which they are applying.
 A job description, if not viewed as a straight jacket, helps your successful recruiting in several ways.
-A job description:

 - causes the manager of the position and any other employees already performing the job to agree on the responsibilities and scope of the position,